I just dropped my last kid off at college

 I am not even sure what all my accomplishments add up to.
 I think they are the result of me trying lots of things that add up to nothing.
 I think what really feels like an accomplishment is when I try something new and actually put out something.
 Showing people what I tried.

-Here (up top) is my journal of the last two months before I took Z to college.
+Here is my journal of the last two months before I took Z to college.
 I don’t know what my empty-nest life will be, but I hope I am still brave enough to invest a lot of time into things that don’t work.

 I feel this.
 Every summer my daughter comes home from college and when she goes back in the fall I’m frozen.
 I get horribly depressed for at least a month.
 For me, it doesn’t get easier.
 Doesn’t help she goes to school in Florida and I’m in western Canada.
 Being a mom is hard.